Reudina/MvM-Passtime-Support/README.md

 # MvM-Passtime-Support
-Re-Made Fundamental Aspects Of The Passtime_Ball Entity with VScript To Allow It To Function In MvM Missions (Without Crashing)
+Re-Made Fundamental Aspects Of The Passtime_Ball Entity with VScript To Allow It To Function In MvM Missions
 ![](src/ballred.gif)
 ![](src/ballthrow.gif)
 ![](src/balldrop.gif)